 Broadening the pool:

 We supported activity that encourages greater gender diversity in digital, including a partnership with Liverpool Girl Geeks for their Get Your Head Around Code sessions.

-I want to take this opportunity to thank and commend all the great people I’ve had the opportunity to know and work with over the past six months.
+Although I’ll be there as a delegate rather than a participant, I’m pleased to see invitations are now out for the Tech North Talent & Skills Symposium, and am delighted that I’ll be able to hear some of you speaking and catch up with many of you there.
+Register here I want to take this opportunity to thank and commend all the great people I’ve had the opportunity to know and work with over the past six months.
 I’ll be saying my goodbyes at the Tech North Social in Manchester on Friday 26 February, and would love it if you could join me.
 You can book your ticket here.

+I remain proudly passionate of my ambitions for the North, its people and the digital economy, and will be continuing my support through my freelance consultancy Capital Relations Ltd, which I set up in Manchester in 2010.
 I wish TCUK, the excellent Tech North team and all our partners in business, education and the community, success in continuing to grow and drive this work forward.
 I’m looking forward to working with you all as the North fulfils it’s potential on the global stage.